Britain's Cameron won big by selling stability over fear

 Conservative staffers said they were surprised by the scale of their victory.

-"It's got to be the Scottish National Party angle," one jubilant Conservative activist who declined to be named told Reuters.
+"It’s got to be the Scottish National Party angle," one jubilant Conservative activist who declined to be named said.
 "More than any line in any election, that one has really cut through to people we meet on the doorstep."

 The SNP didn't run on an independence ticket this time, drawing in voters who want to stay in the United Kingdom but want a stronger Scottish voice in British politics.